sumshiu/sumshiu/README.md

 ### Currently....
 ---

-🔭 Looking for Spring '25/Summer '25/Fall '25 internships and co-ops!
+🔭 Looking for '24/'25 internships and co-ops!

 🌱 Learning Node, React, and PyTorch